tahir-vural/House-Price-Prediction-Backend/README.md

 Requirements

-After downloading the files.
-You have to also download adaBoost.pkl file and add to the main folder.
+ You should download adaBoost.pkl file from the link and add to the main folder of the project.

 Adaboost.pkl file link: